Shutdown, Reboot, Suspend and Hibernate a Linux System

 Key points

-- In modern Linux, the systemd utility is used to manage all services and processes of the system.
+- The systemd utility manages all services and processes of the system.

-- Although it’s not recommended, still you can use these legacy commands to change the state of the system.
-If you will use any of these commands, the systemd will execute the new linked command.
-For example, if you run the halt command, the systemd will execute the systemctl halt command.
+- If we use any of these deprecated commands, the systemd executes the new linked command.
+For example, if we run the halt command, the systemd executes the systemctl halt command.

 The shutdown command